City of Bentley celebrates 135th birthday

 WICHITA, Kan.
 (KSNW) — A small town in Kansas threw a birthday party in hopes of catching people’s attention.

-The city of Bentley celebrated its 135th birthday on Saturday.
-Coordinators of the party said the goal was to convince people to move to what they consider a slowly-dying town.
+Bentley celebrated its 135th birthday on Saturday.
+Coordinators of the party said the goal was to convince people to move to what they consider a slowly dying town.

 They hope to host more big celebrations in the coming years.